Neviim Tovim, blogs by Gillian Gould Lazarus

 I became accustomed to wearing a tallit and, in Israel with David in 1990, a few months before he died, I bought a beautiful handwoven tallit in shades of pale mauve, from Robert Kleiman’s workshop in the Artists’ Colony in Jerusalem.

-I once wore it in another Reform syngogue and found I was the only woman to do so.
+I wore it once in another Reform synagogue and found I was the only woman there to wear a tallit.
 Some congregants asked me if I was a rabbi, which made me feel somewhat of an imposter.
 I didn’t wear it again outside my own synagogue, seeing it was not the minhag – the custom – elsewhere, but in my shul I was sometimes the Shaliach Tzibbur, leading the prayer services, and it would have felt improper to do so without a tallit.

 That generation of young women didn’t take to wearing tallitot as their mothers had done and I think my daughter did not wear it again.